mezhanglei/react-easy-formrender/README.md

 # Default export component

 - The atomic components used in the form are fully decoupled from the form Engine, and can be replaced with any ui library component or other custom component with `value` (or set via `valueProp`) and `onChange` interface props before the form is used
-- Render the form through the `schema` attribute, It includes three parts： (1)the `Form` container settings, (2)the form field settings, (3) form components own `widgetProps` settings, the mental model is simple and it is easy to customize your own forms
+- Render the form through the `schema` attribute, It includes three parts: 1. the props of the outermost form container.2.the FormFieldProps of the field corresponding to the control in the `properties` property.
+3. the `widgetProps` in the FormFieldProps
 - String expressions are fully supported for simple types of property fields in `schema`

 # RenderFormChildren component

-- Rendering a form field through the `properties` property has only two parts: (1) the property setting of the form field, (2) form components own `widgetProps` settings.
+- Rendering a form field through the `properties` property。
-- More than one of these components may be used, and the `propertiesName` property tag must be set.Default name `default`
+- More than one of these components may be used, and the `childrenName` property tag must be set.Default name `default`

 ## install